We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Kuwait?

 Monday is currently, on average, the cheapest day to fly to Kuwait.
 Flying on Sunday will result in higher flight prices.

-To get the best value, try booking a flight in the afternoon when visiting Kuwait.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+To get the best value, try booking a flight in the evening when visiting Kuwait.
+Generally the prices will increase for flights at noon as these tend to have higher demand.